Pig owners and keepers NLIS requirements

 Tagging and tattoo branding requirements for pigs

-Pigs must be identified before being moved off a property (except where change of ownership does not occur) with either a tag or tattoo brand depending on their body weight.
+Pigs must be identified before being moved off a property with either a tag or tattoo brand depending on their body weight.

 - Less than 25kg – must be tagged